syntax-tree/unist/readme.md

 after the parsed source region, whether it exists or not.
 The value of the `start` and `end` fields implement the **[Point][dfn-point]** interface.

-The `indent` field of **Position** represents the start column at each index (plus start line) in the source region, for elements that span multiple lines.

 If the syntactic unit represented by a node is not present in the source *[file][term-file]* at the time of parsing, the node is said to be